SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 Into the trap.

-The officer beside me said something coldly in English.
+Captain Brown beside me said something coldly in English.
 I didn't understand the words but I understood the tone.
 Keep firing.
 Don't stop.

 The gunfire continued.
 Relentless.
 The soldiers above the cave were firing straight down into the entrance.
 I could see the muzzle flashes.
 Could see people trying to run, trying to hide, trying to protect their children.